-- To inspect and review their educational records. - To request an amendment of records for the purpose of correcting inaccurate or misleading records, or records that violate student privacy or other rights in some fashion. - To have a hearing regarding records which the student believes are inaccurate or misleading, if the college does not amend records upon request. - To place a written statement explaining the disagreement with the college in their records, if the college does not amend records after the opportunity for hearing about whether the records are inaccurate or misleading. - To consent to disclosures of information that identify the student personally, except to the extent that disclosures are allowed without consent under state and federal law. - To file a complaint with the U.S. Department of Education if the student believes the college is not meeting the requirements of the federal law.
-Written complaints should be sent to: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave., SW Washington, DC 20202-5901. - To obtain a copy of the college's complete policy regarding education records.
-The college has policy information available in the College Catalog and the Student Handbook.
+- To inspect and review their educational records. - To request an amendment of records for the purpose of correcting inaccurate or misleading records, or records which violate student privacy or other rights in some fashion. - To have a hearing regarding records which students believe are inaccurate or misleading, if the College does not amend records upon request. - To place a written statement explaining disagreement with the College in their records, if the College does not amend records after the opportunity for a hearing about whether the records are inaccurate or misleading. - To consent to disclosure of information which identifies students personally, except to the extent that disclosures are allowed without consent under state and federal law. - To file a complaint with the United States Department of Education if students believe the College is not meeting the requirements of the federal law.
+Written complaints should be sent to: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-5920. - To obtain a copy of the College's complete policy regarding education records.
+The College has policy information available in the Student Handbook section entitled Confidentiality of Student Records and Student Directory Data.

-FERPA and the MGDPA permit disclosures of student information without consent to college officials with legitimate educational interest.
-A college official is a person employed by the college in an administrative, supervisory, academic support or support staff position, a person or company with whom the college has contracted, a student serving on an official college committee, a person serving on the Board of Trustees or in the Office of the Chancellor, a person assisting another college official in performing his or her tasks, and/or contractors, consultants, volunteers and other service providers.
-A college official has legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.
+FERPA and the MGDPA permit disclosures without consent to college officials with legitimate educational interest.
+A college official is a person employed by the College in an administrative, supervisory, academic or support staff position; a person or company with whom the College has contracted; a student serving on official College committees; a person serving on the Board of Trustees or in the Office of the Chancellor; or a person assisting another College official in performing his or her tasks.
+A College official has legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.